ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 If New CT has little evidence to support it, then why is it so prevalent?
 I think this is due to the way computing is assessed in schools.
 The GCSE is 100% exam based without a computer.
 Theoretically a student can pass the exam without every touching a computer for the duration of their course.
 Schools rigorously focus their attention on training students to pass the exam.
 As GCSE's are the only real metric teachers are held accountable for, I can envisage that this has skewed teacher perception into thinking that New CT has greater weight.

-### Existing Computing Audits

-#### Expert Group: Computer Science Teacher Training (2012)

-In 2012 the Department for Education released a document titled “Subject Knowledge Requirements for Entry into Computer Science Teacher Training.
-Expert Group’s Recommendations”.
-> subject knowledge specified below is considered by an expert group ... to be the minimum necessary for trainees to take full advantage of the training offered and to produce teachers capable of teaching a rigorous course in the secondary phase

-The content of this document is excellent.
-It covers many of the core aspects of computing including fetch-execute-cycle, data encoding, network protocols and error correction.
-Many of these straddle the boundary between GCSE and A-Level.

-If I was to actually use these criteria as "the minimum necessary" then my course would not run because I would have to reject most candidates at interview due to weak subject knowledge.

-All the requirements state a trainee should "Explain"; there is no requirement for trainees to "Demonstrate" any of these skills.

-#### Leeds Trinity University

-* Categorised into 3 broad categories: Knowledge, Skills, and Learning Outcomes
-* Items are hard to qualify:
-    * "think creatively, innovatively, analytically, logically and critically"
-    * use abstraction effectively
-    * take a systematic approach to problem solving including the use of decomposition and abstraction, and make use of conventions including pseudo code and flowcharts
-* Items are ranked with: (these are not well defined)
-    1. I have some knowledge of this
-    2. I have secure knowledge of this
-    3. I can teach this
-    4. I can teach this in several different ways

-#### Sommerset Learning Platform

-Somerset has a county learning platform that has Computing subject knowledge documents from 2015.
-The teacher knowledge requirements are a copy of the 'expert group recommendations from 2012' with little additional information about how these can be evidenced, achieved or tracked.

-#### Survey other subjects audits
+#### Existing audits

-These are samples of subject knowledge audits for trainees teachers from Canterbury Christ Church University 2021/2022.

-##### Maths

-See Appendix XXX

-Maths is a very established subject that challenges students problem solving abilities.
-This has parallels with the algorithmic problem solving in computing.

-This is largely the gcse exam-board specification.

-##### Music

-See Appendix XXX

-I selected Music as this subject has a range of demonstrable practical skills rather than desecrate knowledge.
-I wanted to compare how these practical skills are measured trainees.

-Music Tech skills are listed separately.
-The categories are very broad (e.g Keyboard skills) with a rating 1 to 4.
-The rating descriptors are significantly lengthy as defined for the institution.
-Theses are the same descriptors I distilled my computing levels from.
+A range of other institutions teacher education audits for computing and other subjects are explored and described in Appendix xxx

 #### Other measures of teacher knowledge

 National Center for Computing Education (NCCE) have there own "Subject Knowledge Certificate" on a program called "The Computer Science Accelerator" (Computer Science Accelerator Programme 2019).

-Subject knowledge certificates are awarded after attending multiple course modules (some online async, online live, or face-to-face) and completing a multiple choice assessment.
+Subject knowledge certificates are awarded after attending multiple course modules (some online async, online live, or face-to-face) and culminating in a multiple choice assessment.
 Many of the questions are sourced from eedi.com's diagnostic questions bank.
 (Education Endowment Foundation 2021).

 The NCCE have a set of Diagnostic Questions (Barton 2016) to assess teachers computing knowledge.